a-little-hoof/a-little-hoof.github.io/_pages/Research.md

 {% include base_path %}
 ## Research statement
-My research is driven by the goal of building generative AI models that can truely understand the physical world.
+My research is driven by the goal of building generative models that can truely understand the physical world.
 To achieve the goal, I seek statistical machine learning methods to model the underlying data distribution.
-My experience thus far has focused on advanced generative modeling methods, particularly diffusion models and normalizing flows, which I have applied to various tasks, including solving inverse problems and model alignment.
+My experience thus far has focused on deep generative models, such as diffusion models and normalizing flows, in solving inverse problems.

-Through these applications, I have gained valuable insights into how generative models can be tailored to practical challenges.
-This hands-on experience has deepened my understanding of the intersection between theory and application, and demonstrated the potential of generative models in scientific imaging and large text-to-image model alignment.

 Looking ahead, I am excited to explore cutting-edge developments in generative models such as flow matching, rectified flows, and stochastic interpolants.
 I am eager to contribute to their theoretical and practical advancements.
-My long-term goal is to push the boundaries of how AI can model complex systems, bridging the gap between data-driven approaches and the understanding of the physical world.

 ## List of publications